 All doors into teaching spaces have information signage erected to guide users of entry and exit points, room capacities and best practices.
 Please follow the signage.

 In some instances, exit doors must be used for wheelchair access.
-For those situations, the signage will be present on the door.
+For those situations, the following signage will be present on the door.

 For rooms with multiple doors there will be clearly designated entries and exits using the following signage.